mkopsho/kopsho-cafe/blog/django-futz-2.md

 schema = graphene.Schema(query=Query)
 ```

 We also need a model-specific schema that includes a collection of GraphQL `types` and their respective `fields`.
-In our case, we want a GraphQL schema that defines the `Link` type and `name` and `url` fields:
+In our case, we want a GraphQL schema that defines the `Link` type, `name` and `url` fields, and a [resolver](https://docs.graphene-python.org/en/latest/types/objecttypes/#resolvers):
 ```
-/BASE_DIR/links/schema.py:
+~/BASE_DIR/links/schema.py:
 import graphene
 from graphene_django import DjangoObjectType from .models import Link